oharu121/forge-npm-pkg/README.md

 **You run the tool today (January 2025):**
 - Generates project with TypeScript 5.7, Vitest 2.1, Node 20 & 22
+- GitHub workflows use actions/checkout@v5, actions/setup-node@v6

 **You run the tool in October 2025:**
 - Generates project with TypeScript 6.x, Vitest 3.x, Node 22 & 24
+- GitHub workflows use whatever versions are latest at that time
 - **No code changes needed** - automatic!

 ## Requirements